 Signature pizzas & classic Italian entrees in a warm, casual space with a full bar & upbeat vibe.

-Specialty & build-your-own pizzas, plus salads, pasta & hot subs.
+Specialty & build-your-own pizzas, as well as salads, pasta & hot subs.

 Toro Kitchen and Lounge at Viceroy Hotel